Tax Bulletin ST-104 (TB-ST-104)Printer-Friendly Version (PDF)

 Example: A contractor installs sinks and related plumbing fixtures for a hair salon that is a tenant in a building.
 Installing a sink normally qualifies as a capital improvement.
 However, the hair salon’s lease stipulates that the premises must be returned to their original condition when the lease ends.
 Because the sinks must be removed at the end of the lease, they do not qualify as a permanent installation, and their installation is not a capital improvement.

-A property owner who hires a contractor to perform work that qualifies as a capital improvement should give the contractor a completed Form ST-124, Certificate of Capital Improvement.
+A property owner (including a property owner that is an exempt organization) who hires a contractor to perform work that qualifies as a capital improvement should give the contractor a completed Form ST-124, Certificate of Capital Improvement.
 The contractor should keep the form in its records to show why no sales tax was collected on the work.